Self-consistent microscopic calculations for electron captures on nuclei in core-collapse supernovae

 The combined theoretical and experimental efforts led to the development of EC rate libraries, which employ a temperature-density grid first used by Fuller, Fowler, and Newman~\cite{FFN1980}.
+Subsequently, the importance of first-forbidden transitions was recognized in Ref. \cite{Cooperstein1984a}.
 In Ref.~\cite{JUODAGALVIS2010454}, the EC rates have been calculated for a pool of 250 nuclei using a hybrid model of shell-model Monte Carlo (SMMC) and random phase approximation (RPA) with the occupation numbers determined from the SMMC~\cite{PhysRevLett.90.241102} or from the Fermi-Dirac parametrization depending on the computational restrictions of the SMMC and sensitivity of the EC rates on detailed structure of the Gamow-Teller transitions.
-Further pool of EC rates for more than 2200 (medium-) heavy nuclei relevant for the collapse phase was calculated using the RPA with a Fermi-Dirac parameterization for fractional occupation numbers ~\cite{JUODAGALVIS2010454}.
+A pool of EC rates for more than 2200 (medium-) heavy nuclei relevant for the collapse phase, including first-forbidden transitions, was calculated using the RPA with a Fermi-Dirac parameterization for fractional occupation numbers ~\cite{JUODAGALVIS2010454}, which also contains shell-model rates from Refs. \cite{LANGANKE2000481,LANGANKE20011}.
 More recently, an EC rate library~\cite{Sullivan_2016, PhysRevC.100.045805, PhysRevC.105.055801} has been developed that uses various sets of EC rates based on microscopic nuclear structure calculations that were benchmarked by experimental data complemented with a single-state approximation for nuclei~\cite{PhysRevLett.90.241102,PhysRevC.95.025805} for which microscopic calculations were not available.
 Benefiting from the increased computational power now available, in this work, for the first time, EC rate calculations including allowed and forbidden transitions and the effects of finite temperature are calculated within a self-consistent finite-temperature covariant energy density functional (EDF) theory and the quasi-particle random-phase approximation (QRPA) for stable and unstable nuclei with atomic numbers $Z=20$ to $Z=52$.
 This makes it possible to evaluate the role of ECs in the collapse phase of CCSNe within a consistent and complete nuclear physics framework.
 By adding the new rates to the existing library \cite{library}, the impacts of using these new EC rates are evaluated in 1D spherically symmetric simulations of the collapse phase.
 Multi-dimensional simulations that do not assume spherical symmetry and that are computationally demanding are necessary to fully understand CCSNe~\cite{10.1093/ptep/pts009, JAN16, MUL20, RevModPhys.85.245}.
 The detailed treatment of EC rates for all nuclear species in these models is not yet possible, and approximations are necessary.
 The library of Ref.~\cite{JUODAGALVIS2010454} was previously used to develop realistic inputs.
 The results from the present work enable the development of inputs for these multi-dimensional simulations based on modern microscopic theory.